MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 - [CDC::StartPage](#startpage)

  In addition, [CDC::GetDeviceCaps](#getdevicecaps) supports Win32 indexes that supersede other printer escapes.
-See [GetDeviceCaps](http://msdn.microsoft.com/library/windows/desktop/dd144877) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for more information.
+See [GetDeviceCaps](http://msdn.microsoft.com/library/windows/desktop/dd144877) in the Windows SDK for more information.

  This member function allows applications to access facilities of a particular device that are not directly available through GDI.

  Use the first version if your application uses predefined escape values.
 Use the second version if your application defines private escape values.
-See [ExtEscape](http://msdn.microsoft.com/library/windows/desktop/dd162708) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for more information about the second version.
+See [ExtEscape](http://msdn.microsoft.com/library/windows/desktop/dd162708) in the Windows SDK for more information about the second version.

 ##  <a name="excludecliprect"></a>  CDC::ExcludeClipRect
  Creates a new clipping region that consists of the existing clipping region minus the specified rectangle.